phenomnomnominal/summer-of-tech-js-101/instructions/01 - Chrome developer tools.md

 You can access the dev tools from any website by right clicking and clicking "**Inspect**".
 You could also use the keyboard shortcut, which is (Cmd + Opt + I) on Mac, and F12 on Windows.

 There tools are invaluable to web developers, and you will likely spend a lot of time using them!
-They can help debug all kinds of things with your code, whether it's performance issues, network issues, rendering issues or your code just not working.
+They can help debug all kinds of problems with your code, whether it's performance issues, network issues, rendering issues or your code just not working.

 We're going to spend most of our time using the "**Console**" and "**Sources**" panels, but take a few minutes to look through the other features.